-

 What it tastes like

-Soft gin botanicals, sweet pomegranate from the grenadine, a creamy lift from the dairy.
-The egg white adds a foamy head.
+Soft gin botanicals, tart lemon, sweet pomegranate from the grenadine, and a hint of orchard fruit from the applejack.
+The egg white whips up a foamy white head two fingers thick.
 It drinks like a fluffier, sweeter Gin Fizz with a sweet finish.

 It can go cloying fast if the grenadine is poor.
 Use a real pomegranate grenadine and the drink stays balanced.